Area Laboratories - Patheon Office small

 So throughout this year and next, we foresee there being a continued shift from dedicated lab benches to spaces that can be “rented” by researchers on an ad-hoc basis.
 In fact, many developers are already taking inspiration from modern offices; more and more flexible labs include movable benches and “plug-and-play” research equipment.

-Area Patheon Office Curator SMALL 29
+Area Laboratories - Patheon Office small

 Trend 3: An increase in cloud-based collaboration